pjbiggs/SING_aotearoa_2019/README.md

 There is a great website called [QUAST](http://quast.bioinf.spbau.ru/) where we can upload contigs from assemblies to have a look at them, rather than having to download software.
 We shall use this website now.

 In the results folder, there is a set of assemblies from various running parameters.
 You can upload a number of these files to have a look at them.
-This s explained in the figure below.
+This is explained in the figure below.

 ![](quastProcess.png)

 The report should take a couple of minutes to generate.
 Clicking on the date should send you to a new page where the report is.
-The page gices us an overview of how the assembly has gone, in terms of parameters that we could use.
+The page gives us an overview of how the assembly has gone, in terms of parameters that we could use.
 We will discuss this more together.

 ## What did we learn?

 We have taken our short reads, and assembled them into longer pieces of DNA - contigs - that we could analyse further.
-If we were to get a better reference from is process, we could ten use that to map our reads back to, and by performing that analysis again, we would have far fewer SNPs visible compared to the apporach we have used today.
+If we were to get a better reference from is process, we could then use that to map our reads back to, and by performing that analysis again, we would have far fewer SNPs visible compared to the apporach we have used today.

 Assembling a genome is not easy, especially for a chloroplast.
 Can anyone think why?